-The Faculty of Law at the University of Turku is a modern research and education community.
-Generating new knowledge through research is one of the Faculty's top priorities.
+The Faculty of Law at the University of Turku is a progressive research community.
+Enhancing traditional approaches while also developing new ones through research is one of the Faculty's top priorities.

-Several research projects at the Faculty have received national or international funding.
-Some projects focus on purely legal issues, while others are interdisciplinary and involve collaboration with other faculties, universities or partners.
+The research projects at the Faculty have received national and international funding.
+Some projects focus on purely legal issues, while others are interdisciplinary.
+Several research projects are involved in collaboration with other faculties, universities or partners.

 Algoritmic Agencies and Law (AALAW) is a research project funded by the Academy of Finland.
 The project started in September 2018 and will run until August 2022.

 The AALAW research horizon builds on a hypothesis of profound discontinuity.
 Algorithms will introduce non-human agency onto the regulatory playing field.
 As legal imaginations are inherently humanist offshoots of Cartesian thought, the traditional regulatory modalities seem bound to lose their grip.

 We aim to make sense of what happens when these new agents and law collide, interact and interfere with each.